A Clockwork Orange (film): Plot

-Alex is released from prison, only to find that the police have sold his possessions to provide compensation to his victims and his parents have let out his room.
-Alex encounters an elderly vagrant whom he attacked years earlier, and the vagrant and his friends attack him.
-Alex is saved by two policemen but is shocked to find they are his former droogs Dim and Georgie.
-They drive him to the countryside, beat him, and nearly drown him before abandoning him.
-Alex barely makes it to the doorstep of a nearby home before collapsing.
+Released from prison, Alex finds his possessions have been sold to provide compensation for his victims and his parents have let out his room.
+A vagrant whom Alex attacked years earlier attacks him with his friends.
+Alex is saved by two policemen whom he is shocked to find are his former droogs Dim and Georgie.
+They beat and nearly drown him before abandoning him.
+Alex collapses on the doorstep of a nearby home.

-Alex wakes up to find himself in the home of Mr Alexander, who is now using a wheelchair.
-Alexander does not recognise Alex from the previous attack, but knows of him and the Ludovico technique from the newspapers.
-He sees Alex as a political weapon and prepares to present him to his colleagues.
-While bathing, Alex breaks into "Singin' in the Rain", causing Alexander to realise that Alex was the person who assaulted his wife and him.
-With help from his colleagues, Alexander drugs Alex and locks him in an upstairs bedroom.
-He then plays Beethoven's Ninth Symphony loudly from the floor below.
-Unable to withstand the sickening pain, Alex attempts suicide by jumping out of the window.
+Alex wakes to find himself in the home of Mr Alexander, who now uses a wheelchair.
+Alexander does not recognise Alex from the previous attack but knows of him and the Ludovico technique from the newspapers.
+He prepares to present Alex to his colleagues as a political weapon.
+Alex breaks into "Singin' in the Rain" while bathing, and Alexander realises it was he who assaulted his wife and him.
+Alexander drugs Alex and locks him in a bedroom, then plays Beethoven's Ninth Symphony loudly from the floor below.
+Unable to withstand the pain, Alex attempts suicide by jumping from the window.

-Alex survives the attempt and wakes up in hospital with multiple injuries.
-While being given a series of psychological tests, he finds that he no longer has aversions to violence and sex.
-The Minister arrives and apologises to Alex.
+Alex awakes in hospital with multiple injuries.
+During psychological tests, he finds he no longer has aversions to violence and sex.
+The Minister arrives and apologises, saying the government has had Mr Alexander institutionalised.
 He offers to take care of Alex and get him a job in return for his co-operation with his election campaign and public relations counter-offensive.
-As a sign of goodwill, the Minister brings in a stereo system playing Beethoven's Ninth.
-Alex then contemplates violence and has vivid thoughts of having sex with a woman in front of an approving crowd, thinking to himself, "I was cured, all right!"
+The Minister brings in a stereo system playing Beethoven's Ninth.
+Alex contemplates violence and has thoughts of having sex with a woman in front of an approving crowd, thinking, "I was cured, all right!"

 Cast

-There were early roles for Steven Berkoff, David Prowse, and Carol Drinkwater.
+The film provided early roles for Steven Berkoff, David Prowse, and Carol Drinkwater, who appeared as a police officer, Mr Alexander's attendant Julian, and a nurse, respectively.